Is Product Traceability Becoming a Need to Survive in the Global Supply Chain Market?

 The Manufacturer Code is a unique code assigned to each manufacturer by the numbering authority and all products made by a certain company use the same manufacturer code.
 The product code is a unique code assigned solely by the manufacturer.

-The check digit is the last number used to confirm if a bar code was scanned correctly.
-This additional number is mathematically determined through an algebraic equation to create a checksum.
+The check digit is the last number used to confirm if a barcode was scanned correctly.
+This additional number is mathematically determined through an algebraic equation to create a check sum.

-Barcodes revolutionising the world
+Barcodes Revolutionising the World

 Barcode is worldwide used; its popularity can be attested by its use in all parts of our life.
 A barcode reader is an optical machine-readable representation of data relating to the object to which it is attached.

 The EAN-13 barcodes are used worldwide for marking products often sold at retail points of sale.
-The numbers encoded in EAN-13 bar codes are product identification numbers.
+The numbers encoded in EAN-13 barcodes are product identification numbers.
 All the numbers encoded in UPC and EAN barcodes are known as Global Trade Item Numbers (GTIN), and they can be encoded in other GS1 barcodes.

 EAN-13 is popular, recognizable, and useful for general day-to-day retail transactions since it can be read by any barcode reader.
 The check number also helps ensure accuracy when entering the code by hand.
 It combines numbers together mathematically in a certain way to get a specific, one-digit outcome.
 If the check digit does not match that outcome, then the code has been entered incorrectly.

 Barcode numbers play a crucial role in supply chains, including selling products over the counter and listing them on e-commerce websites.
 Various national and international regulatory bodies have endorsed the use of GS1 barcodes on products.
 The use of GS1 barcode numbers (GTINs) helps you in complying with various requirements, including those of the Ministry of Consumer Affairs, DGFT, US FDA, Ministry of Health & Family Welfare, Delhi Excise EU Regulations on UDI, and more.
 GS1 barcode numbers on your products enable you to list your products faster with leading retailers and online shopping portals.
 GS1 barcode numbers, when used on a product webpage, show a 40% improvement in search results.
-GS1’s DataKart service enables free and easy barcode number management and the generation of barcode images
+GS1’s DataKart service enables free and easy barcode number management and the generation of barcode images.

-Why buy from GS1 India
+Why Buy EAN from GS1 India?

 • If your label your products with authentic GS1 barcodes (bought from GS1 India), your products will be visible through various GS1 repositories, including Verified by GS1, GEPIR, GS1 DataKart, etc.